Cogitation, Intention

 Alexander of Aphrodisias had described potential intellect in terms similar to that of Averroes’ cogitative faculty, and Aquinas partially endorsed the position of Alexander.
 On the other hand, unlike Alexander, Aquinas also located located actual intellect within the soul.
 Things are further complicated by Aquinas’ introduction of the natural light of reason and his defense of a variant of the medieval doctrine of passively received “species”.
 Neither of these comes from Aristotle.

 Pippin doesn’t mention actual or “active” intellect explicitly, but all historic versions of Aristotelianism recognize some variant of this.
+In Metaphysics book Lambda, Aristotle repeatedly stresses the actual side of intellect.
 No one claims that actual intellect is passive.
 The problem is that Aristotle’s own account of intellect has a very minimalist character.

 Aristotle himself is partially to blame for the historic unclarity on the activity and passivity of intellect.
 He suggests an analogy between intellect and sense perception.
 The latter is described mainly in passive language, though even perception in Aristotle is not entirely passive.
 I think the analogy of intellect to sense perception is intended only as a kind of first approximation in terms of something more universally familiar, but most of the Latin tradition took it as decisive, and treated intelligibles as things passively received.
 Still, this is far from the whole story about views of activity and passivity in the human being.